Learn More about the Library Foundation

-Donations are currently being accepted towards the building of a new library in City Center.
-Please make those checks payable to The South Burlington Library Foundation.
-Donations are tax deductible to the fullest extent of the law and monetary donations are held in accounts maintained by the City of South Burlington for the sole use of the Library until such time as disbursement is approved by the Library Board of Directors and/or the Library Director.
+The South Burlington Library Foundation, a 501c3 organization, was created in 2018 for the sole purpose of receiving, managing, and investing contributions, gifts, and bequests exclusively for the benefit of South Burlington Public Library and in support of its charitable, literary, cultural, educational, social, and other purposes as prioritized by the Library's Board of Trustees.
+Donations are tax deductible to the fullest extent of the law and monetary donations are held in accounts maintained by the Foundation for the sole use of the Library until such time as disbursement is approved by the Foundation, the Trustees and/or the Library Director.

 The Foundation’s initial project is the ASPIRE Capital Campaign!

 Pay online, or, checks may be mailed to: